SINTEF/dlite/doc/concepts.md

       - The UUID identifying the instance.
       - An optional reference to an URI uniquely identifying the instance.
         If given, the UUID is derived from it.
-      - A reference to its metadata.
+      - A reference (URI) to its metadata.

     This header is then followed by then followed by the content, i.e. the size of each dimension and the values of each property.